Advertisement

 There are also a number of smaller details included on this jacket that makes it a very nice choice for all manner of outdoor activities.
 Eddie Bauer is great at thinking of this type of add on, and it really helps to complete the overall design.
 There are gussets in the armpits to allow for maximum mobility and function; you can comfortably run, bike, or hike without restriction of movement.
 There are two lined hand-warmer pockets on the front that double as storage.
 To top it all off, the neck of the jacket is also line with a plush material to keep in heat on the cooler outings.

 Just about the only thing I would have desired out of this jacket is a lightweight hood, but I can live without it for all of the other features.
 Its become a go to jacket for me when I have no idea what the conditions might be, and have just a small amount of extra storage space.
 I honestly rarely make a trip or outing without it.
 The MSRP on this jacket, even with all of these features, is even more shocking – less than seventy big ones.
 At this weight, this price, and this functionality, you might not be able to afford NOT having it.
-Check out this jacket (and the whole first ascent lineup) at www.eddiebauer.com.
+For more info on the First Ascent Mistral Wind Shell Jacket, visit www.eddiebauer.com.